 - For team learning and game-based study: Quizlet

-But here's the key insight: choosing matters less than starting.
-As the Zeigarnik effect in psychology demonstrates, we remember incomplete tasks more vividly than completed ones.
-That means right now, while you're still deciding, is the moment you're most primed to take action.
+One thing outweighs the choice itself: starting matters more than choosing correctly.
+As the Zeigarnik effect in psychology demonstrates, we remember incomplete tasks more vividly than completed ones, which is why an unresolved decision keeps nagging at you and why right now is the moment you are most primed to act.

-Channel that "I need to decide" energy into actually getting started.
-The smallest possible action is "download an app and create just 5 cards."
-It takes just five minutes.
-With Memly, you can simply upload one PDF and cards are generated automatically -- making it even easier.
+Channel that "I need to decide" energy into getting started instead.
+The smallest useful action is to download one app and create five cards, which takes about five minutes.
+With Memly you can upload a single PDF and have the cards generated for you.